What is Shared Ownership and how does it work?

 Shared Ownership is a governmental home ownership scheme, offering a route onto the housing ladder for people who can’t afford to buy a property upfront.
 You own a share of a property, with a housing association owning the remaining share.
 You pay mortgage repayments on the share you own and rent on the share you don’t.

-To begin with you can buy between 25% and 75% of a property and then you can staircase, purchasing more and more of the property over time.
-At the moment you must purchase increased shares in increments of at least 10%, but staircasing in 1% increments is one of many proposed changes to the scheme
+To begin with you can buy between 10% and 75% of a property and then you can staircase, purchasing more and more of the property over time.
+You must purchase increased shares in increments of at least 1%.

 Read more about how Shared Ownership works